CARING FOR YOUR PUPPY

 If you do decide to have puppies with your female puppy, then please contact us for advice.
 We are more than happy to help information about health checks that should be done before breeding, and we can help with stud dog selection and help at the time of whelping.

 Males: Dogs are usually castrated for behavioural reasons, e.g. if they roam, if they often get into dog fights or if other dogs at the dog park try to “pick fights” with them.
-Desexing a male dog also prevents a number of “old age problems” such as prostate problems, testicular cancer, anal gland tumours and certain types of hernias.
+It is questionalbe whether desexing actually helps these problems.
+Desexing a male dog does prevent a number of “old age problems” such as prostate problems, testicular cancer, anal gland tumours and certain types of hernias.

 It is best to be sure your dog is fully grown before he is desexed.
 I would even wait until he is 2 to 3 years of age unless the are issues with behaviour.